BLACK HELICOPTERS

 "Yes, sir!
 Smart."

 "Good.
-Exactly what I mean," Glenn said, subtracting eight from twenty-five, tossing the numbers aside, as they wouldn't fit - not in the Midwest.
+Exactly what I mean," Glenn said, subtracting eight from twenty-five, tossing the numbers aside, as they wouldn't fit - not in Kansas.
 "There are players onstage who say what the writers tell them to say, and people hear them.
 Sometimes they try making up their own lines and that doesn't work so well... like Sean Penn in Baghdad or Vetti Walker in Caracas, remember?
-Then there are the people backstage, and those moving scenery - finally, there's the audience.
+Those whole impeachment debacles?
+Then there are the people backstage, and those moving scenery – good Americans all! – finally, there's the audience.
 And then, there are people out in the cold... sure gets cold in a Kansas winter, I'll bet!... people who couldn't get in because they didn't have the foresight to get a ticket before the play sold out.
 Ain't much fun to be standing outside, without a ticket, is it?"

 "No, sir.
 Glenn..."